401-advanced-javascript-AhmadK/data-structures-and-algorithms/challenges/quickSort/BLOG.md

  In the code i specified the the pivot pint to be the middle point, because of Maximum stack error.

-  A Visual representation is provided
+  A Visual representation is provided some details

   ![quick-sort](assets/quick-sort.jpg)